Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UDM017/umemiyas-style">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU3DZPK/already-has-passed-but-not-yet">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">It's now time for a one-on-one fight between Umemiya and Tomiyama.
-Tomiyama believed that<br>by winning against Umemiya, he would obtain Furin High School, freedom, and a sense of<br>fun that would rival no other.</p>
+<p align="center">Jiro is enjoying his time at the beach with Shiori, but seeing it makes Akari<br>feel upset.
+Akari and Jiro are sent on a shopping run, and the moment Jiro<br>steps away, guys start hitting on Akari.
+Jiro summons the courage to go to her<br>rescue, but...</p>
 </td>
 </tr>
 </table>